davebarnwell/Event/README.md

 # Event

-PHP Event supports two kinds of event handlers, Observer (**Observable**) & **Mediator**, both are about watching a subject, Object but differ whether the event is triggered at an an instance (Observable) or global level (Mediator).
+PHP Event supports two kinds of event handlers, Observer (**Observable**) & **Mediator**, both are about watching a subject object but differ whether the event is updated (triggered) at an an instance [Observable](src/Observable.php) or global level [Mediator](src/Mediator.php).
+When an event is updated in either instance a variable number of arguments can be passed to the observers, it's up to you to define whats required.

-- **Mediator**: when you want to have a central event handler, event names are application wide, so it's good to use dotted event names, eg. album.track.added when an event is updated (fired), if the subject that updates the event needs to be accessible by the observer, you can pass a reference to it in the args of the update call from the subject.
+- **Mediator**: when you want to have a central event handler, event names are application wide, so it's good to use dotted event names, eg. *album.track.added* when an event is updated (fired), if the subject that updates the event needs to be accessible by the observer, you can pass a reference to it in the args of the update call from the subject.
 - **Observer**: (Observable) when you want individual objects to own the events, this distributes events across class instances and can be harder to debug when there are a lot of class instances with different listeners attached, but it